Rainy-Day-Landfill/HOWDI/README.md

-# HTTP Anonymizer utilizing dynamic lists.
+# HTTP Operations With Dynamic Input.
 Use responsibly.

 # Usage